-uSamp has revealed the results of a research which found that in store market research on mobile delivers much richer insights than traditional desktop methodologies.
+uSamp has revealed the results of research which found that in-store market research on mobile delivers much richer insights than traditional desktop methodologies.

 Ben Leet, managing director of uSamp Europe, said: “Consumers are increasingly living their lives on mobile devices, yet many market research professionals remain unsure of the benefits of this platform.
 This study shows that mobile provides richer, more accurate insights gathered closer to the moment.
 The market research industry needs to wake up and realise that mobile is the in-store research methodology of the future.”